We not only strive to be the best place to receive care, but also the best place to learn to care for people with seizures.

 Our program also accepts fellows from across the world with variable interests and goals for differing lengths of training at Cleveland Clinic.
 Research fellows have variable responsibilities depending on their prior training.

 If you are interested, please email firstname.lastname@example.org for more information.

 To apply for a research fellowship position in the Epilepsy Center you need to secure funding from either your sponsoring institution, funding agency or other sources that would support the duration of a research fellowship here including the required health benefits through Cleveland Clinic’s health plan.

-Ideally, participants must start the program in either July or the latter half of September in order to ensure they first complete the three-month epilepsy and EEG course at the beginning of their research fellowship.
+Most participants must start the program in either July or the latter half of September to ensure they first complete the three-month epilepsy and EEG course at the beginning of their research fellowship.
 Typically, the fellow needs to be able to commit to at least 1 year to be eligible.

-- A personal statement (a list of your specific research interests, endeavors, and career goals)
+- A personal statement (a description of reasons to pursue this training, of your specific research interests, and career goals).